anoma/nspec/docs/basic_types/index.md

 # Basic Types

+!!! quote

-_"There are two kinds of data structures: DAGs, and bad data structures." - unknown_
+    "There are two kinds of data structures: DAGs, and bad data structures." _unknown_

 Anoma's protocol layers themselves form an information-theoretic DAG, in that higher layers can depend on information from lower layers, but not vice-versa